BugalloF/bugalloF/README.md

 <h3>
 About
 </h3>
-<p>I am a 22 years old young man from Argentina.
+<p>I am a 22 years old man from Argentina.
 I have done an intensive Full Stack Developement Bootcamp at Henry focused on Javascript tecnologies where I made two proyects. </p>
 <br/>